 Ronel Brandon C. De Mesa1, Isabel Rafaela Espinosa1, Ma.
 Carmella Romana R. Agcaoili1, Marie Antonette T. Calderon1, Ma.
 Victoria B. Pangilinan1, Jewel C. De Padua2, and Thomas Edison E. dela Cruz1, 2, *

-The use of living beneficial microbes and/ or their products to control plant pathogens can offer a safer alternative to chemical treatments.
-In this study, needle-leaf fungal endophytes (NLE) were isolated from symptoms-free needle-leaves of two host plants collected in Cavite and Batangas, Philippines.
-A total of 73 NLEs were observed from three tree samples for each of the angiosperm Casuarina equisetifolia Engl. and the gymnosperm Pinus kesiya Royle ex Gordon.
-These were identified as belonging to 17 morphospecies.
-Of these, seven NLEs, mainly isolated from C. equisetifolia, were tested for their antagonistic activities against three potential plant pathogens, Fusarium oxysporum s. l.
+The utilization of beneficial living microbes and their products for controlling plant pathogens offers a safer alternative to chemical treatments.
+This study focuses on the isolation of needle-leaf fungal endophytes (NLE) from symptom-free needle leaves of two host plants collected in Cavite and Batangas, Philippines.
+Seventy-three NLEs were isolated from three tree samples of the angiosperm Casuarina equisetifolia Engl. and the gymnosperm Pinus kesiya Royle ex Gordon, and they were identified as belonging to 17 morphospecies.
+Seven NLEs, predominantly isolated from C. equisetifolia, were evaluated for their antagonistic activities against three potential plant pathogens, namely Fusarium oxysporum s. l.
 Smith & Swingle, F. solani s. l.
 (Mart.)
 Sacc., and F. moniliforme s. l.
-J. Sheld. using the dual-culture method at three strategies.
-Our results showed NLEs inhibited F. oxysporum on contact via the preventive, eradicative, and simultaneous approaches indicating that fungal endophytes may be used as potential biocontrol agents against F. oxysporum s. l..
+J. Sheld., using the dual-culture method with three strategies.
+The results showed that the NLEs inhibited F. oxysporum on contact through preventive, eradicative, and simultaneous approaches, suggesting the potential of fungal endophytes as biocontrol agents against F. oxysporum s. l.